100 years ago, war declaration started The American Century

 AMERICA FIRST

 Guy Ford, an only child from Ronceverte, West Virginia, was closing in on 30 when the so-called Great War started in August 1914.
-Two months earlier, a Serb nationalist named Gavrilo Princip had shot and killed Austro-Hungarian Crown Prince Franz Ferdinand in Sarajevo.

-The shot was heard around Europe, where diplomatic alliances quickly drew most of the continent into war, with Germany and the Austro-Hungarian Empire pitted against Britain, Russia and France.
-But the reverberations didn’t immediately cross the Atlantic.

-“The attitude of the Americans was not yet the attitude of a big power,” said Professor Luc De Vos, a military historian of Leuven University.
+It was nearly three years before the United States joined in.

-In Europe, both sides had already dug in for trench warfare in northern France and Belgium, with gas and tanks and precision shelling making battle more deadly than ever.
-Some days there were tens of thousands of casualties in unprecedented slaughter.
+In Europe, both sides had dug in for trench warfare, relentless shelling and gas attacks in northern France and Belgium.
+Some days there were tens of thousands of casualties in unprecedented carnage.

-Ford’s granddaughter, Mary Thompson, who also lives in West Virginia, retraced his steps through the war and stopped off at Verdun in northern France.
-There, the mangled remains of some 130,000 unknown soldiers from both sides, impossible to separate, lie together in the Douaumont Ossuary.
+Ford’s granddaughter, Mary Thompson, who also lives in West Virginia, retraced his steps through the war and saw all too many graves and battle sites scarring fresh green pastures with hedges in precocious bloom.

 “I can’t imagine a boy from Summers County in West Virginia coming to this country and marching ahead of death bombs,” she said.